My professor asked if anyone had questions. The chat said “👍” and we all moved on.

 A Summary of Research on the Effectiveness of K-12 Online Learning written by Susan Patrick and Allison Powell and published in 2009 by the International Association for K-12 Online Learning, concluded by acknowledging that online learning is an effective alternative to traditional F2F education.
 It cites the study conducted by Florida’s nonprofit “watchdog” TaxWatch, which found that FLVS (Florida Virtual School) is a more cost-effective use of taxpayer’s money, due to its performance-based education system and higher achievements of FLVS students compared to traditional schooling students.

-Reading all of these studies feels like trying to walk over a frozen lake – you have to tread carefully, or a simple crack (vulnerability) in the methodology can slowly expand into a full-on hole that sinks you.
-As far as I’ve seen, there are two problems with studies on this topic.
-Firstly, it is quite difficult to evaluate trends over multiple schools, as certain types of students naturally gravitate to some schools (vocational education, highest performers tend to aim for more prestigious schools, etc.).
-What works better for a IT-oriented school, might not work for sports-focused schools, special ED schools and so on.
-Secondly, just like with those covering the effect of screen time, is that they feel like they only exist to prove an already formed belief.
+Secondly, many of these studies have trouble with confirmation bias.
+Just like with those covering the effect of screen time, many studies on this topic feel like they only exist to prove an already formed belief.
 For example, if I believe that online schooling is bad, I might end up valuing the outcomes that prove this belief, rather than trying to question it.
-This doesn’t have to be malicious, it’s often unconscious and quite human.
+This isn’t always malicious, of course.
 But it does hinder the quality of this type of research.

-Aside from the above-mentioned points, however, it is also important to point out the problem of the Digital Divide (also known as the Digital Gap).
-This term refers to the gap between those who have access to telecommunications and information technologies, and those who do not.
 One might assume that this is mostly a “third-world problem”, but it’s very much present in the West too.
 59% of lower income American parents said their child may face digital obstacles for schoolwork (Vogels, 2020).
 Out of those, 40% reported that they might have to use public WiFi because of unreliable home network and 36% wouldn’t be able to complete schoolwork since they do not have a computer at home.

-So, what does all of this mean for you?
-Below is the summary of some ideas.
-Please keep in mind that this is by no means an exaustive list.
 It is important to consider your own economic, family, social and health situation in order to determine whether online education would be effective for you.
 The list below is simply meant to give you ideas how to think about your own situation.

 Education level being pursued